Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Early Blocks: Building Pairwise Chemistry

 and analogously for $\bar{s}_{\mathcal{N}}$.
-Projecting residue representations onto $v_{\text{charge}}$ shows clean separation between charge classes at early blocks (Appendix~\ref{app:charge_doms}), confirming that charge is linearly encoded.
-Using linear probing, we find that charge and residue identity are transmitted through \texttt{seq2pair} and can be decoded from $z$ by block 10–15 (Appendix~\ref{app:residue_identities}).
-However, is this information used to drive folding decisions?
+Projections onto $v_{\text{charge}}$ separate charge classes with high ROC-AUC across all three models throughout the trunk (App.~\ref{app:charge_doms}), confirming that charge is linearly encoded.
+Linear probing on $z$ shows that charge information enters the pairwise representation through each model's sequence-to-pairwise pathway in early trunk blocks (App.~\ref{app:charge_probing}).
+Is this information used to drive folding decisions?